Southern Columbia Area School District

 1,488 pupils.
 The district employed: 108 teachers, 115 full-time and part-time support personnel, and 7 administrators.
 Southern Columbia Area School District received more than $6.6 million in state funding in school year 2009–10.
 Per school district officials, in school year 2007–08, the Southern Columbia Area School District provided basic educational services to 1,424 pupils through the employment of 114 teachers, 141 full-time and part-time support personnel, and 7 administrators.

 Southern Columbia Area School District operates three schools: G.C.
 Hartman Elementary Center (Kindergarten through Fourth Grade), Southern Columbia Area Middle School (Fifth grade through Eighth Grade), and Southern Columbia Area High School serving grades nine through twelve.
 Both the Elementary and the Junior/Senior High Schools are accredited by the Middle States Association of Colleges and Schools and by the Pennsylvania Department of Education.

 Facilities

 Southern Columbia has two buildings.
-One is an elementary school housing kindergarten to fourth grade, built in 1971.
+One is an elementary school housing kindergarten to fourth grade.
+Ground was broken in 1974 and the building opened in 1976.
 The elementary building has a gymnasium/cafeteria.
 The other is a high school housing ninth to twelfth grades built in 1961.
 The high school has a 2,080-seat gymnasium and a 900-seat auditorium.
 A middle school addition was built onto the high school in 1999.
 The middle/high school was renovated in 2011.
 The elementary school was also renovated in 2011.
 The middle/high school is a two-story building.
 The elementary is also a two-story building.

 Extracurricular activities

 The Southern Columbia Area School District offers a variety of clubs, activities and an extensive sports program.

-Southern Columbia currently holds the Pennsylvania state record for consecutive and total state football championships, with 6 and 9 respectively.In 2022, the school district was mired in controversy after high school students displayed racist signs at a pep rally before the class AA PIAA Championship football game and two football players posted a video on TikTok after the game referencing their win over Westinghouse High School, a predominantly Black highschool in Pittsburgh, that included the n-word.
+Southern Columbia currently holds the Pennsylvania state record for consecutive total state football championships, with 7 and 14 respectively.